Monday, 24 August 2015

 ‘ I am a mind reader …I can read almost every look that crosses that pretty face!’ she laughed.

-‘Kritya, these days, we fight mostly about food… I am trying to teach her healthy food habits … but she resists so much!
-She threw quite a tantrum this morning all because I packed sandwiches again… You know… She seems to be gaining weight … I think I must visit her school and talk to the P.T instructor.’
-I held up my hands in frustration.
+‘Kritya, these days, it is mostly about food… I am trying to teach her to eat healthy … but she resists so much!
+She threw quite a tantrum this morning all because I packed chapathi sabzi again… I am worried about her weight gain .’
+Kritya shook her head and patted my hand.

-The telephone rang just then, signaling the end of my break and I plunged back into work with a deep sigh.
+The telephone rang, signaling the end of my break and my rant I plunged back into work with a deep sigh.

-It was 7:00 pm when I returned home.
-Shanti, the domestic help, bolted for the door after mumbling something about dinner – I smiled after her- she had her own set of troubles with a difficult husband and two young children to look after.
+It was 7:00 in the evening when I returned home.
+Shanti, the domestic help, bolted for the door after mumbling something about dinner – I smiled after her- she had her own set of troubles with a difficult marriage and two young children to look after.
 In the evening Asha was her normal endearing self again.
 After dinner, I put her to bed.

 ‘How was school today?
 What did you do?’

-She rambled on non-stop.
+Asha began talking excitedly non-stop.
 I smiled.
 Then she said with a pout.
-“Madhu’s daddy came to pick her up today!’
+“Neeru’s papa came to pick her up today!’

-She turned to me and asked, ‘Why is daddy always away?’
+She turned to me and asked, ‘Why is Papa always away?’
 When is he coming next?”

-‘Daddy is working very hard honey … what did he tell you on the phone yesterday?
+‘Papa is really busy honey … what did he tell you on the phone yesterday?
 Did he not say that he would come in two weeks?
-With…’ I paused on purpose with my eyes dilated and signaled with my hands outstretched.
+With…’ I paused on purpose with my eyes dilated and my hands outstretched.

 I waited for her to say ‘with lots of gifts for me!’

-But she turned over and wailed ‘I miss daddy!
-I want my daddy now …’
+But she turned over and wailed ‘I miss Papa!
+I want him now …’

-I cuddled her close to calm her but her tiny frame calmed the loneliness I felt inside.
+I held her close to calm her but her tiny frame calmed the loneliness I felt inside.

 She suddenly sat up and said, ‘Mamma!
 Mamma!
-Teacher told I am going to be Red Riding Hood!
+Teacher said, I am going to be Red Riding Hood!
 Me!!!
-Madhu was so angry you know!’ she chuckled.
+Neeru was so upset you know!’ she chuckled.

-‘Mamma read me the story!’ she commanded falling asleep midway.
+‘Mamma read to me!’ she commanded falling asleep midway.

 'Where does your grandmother live, Little Red Riding Hood?

-My mind kept repeating ‘three large oak trees, three large oak trees three large … Tamarind trees… stirring the memory of an afternoon lying under the canopy of tamarind trees … of a soiled blue silk frock with large flowers …
+My mind kept repeating ‘three large oak trees, three large oak trees three large … Tamarind trees… stirring the memory of an afternoon lying under the canopy of tamarind trees … of a soiled blue dress with large flowers …

 She watched him with a fixed stare as he entered the darkened classroom.
 He smiled as he signaled her to be quiet, then handed her the bar of chocolate.
-She took it, her hands trembling, but as she was very hungry, she began eating it, unmindful of what happened next.
-It was their secret routine that he had taught her.
-A few minutes before school ended, she would ask to visit the bathroom and get into one of the empty classrooms.
-He would meet her there with a bar of chocolate.
+She took it, her hands trembling, but since she had thrown away her lunch, she gorged at it, unmindful of what was happening to her.
+It had become their secret routine, this entire week..
+A few minutes before school ended, she would ask to visit the bathroom, get into an empty classroom where he waited with a bar of chocolate.

-She hid the half eaten bar in her pinafore and ran to join the queue to get into the school bus.
+She hid the half eaten bar in her skirt pocket and ran to join the school bus queue.
 Asha pushed back the hair that had escaped from the tiny pigtails her mother had struggled with in the morning, impatiently.
-She took out the bar of chocolate and ate it frequently making sure that no one was looking – she had to finish it before she went home or it would spell big trouble as her mother would recall tooth paste ads and threaten her with tooth decay.
+She took out the bar of chocolate and ate it frequently making sure that no one was looking – she had to finish it before she reached home or her mother would be very angry and also ask who had given it to her.

-That night when I bathed her, I noticed the mysterious red marks on her body.
-‘What is this Asha, how did this happen?’
+That night as I bathed her, I noticed the mysterious red marks on her body.
+‘What are these marks Asha, did someone hurt you?’

 Asha looked confused and turned away.
 I shook her and asked her again insistently.
 My voice taking on an urgency that surprised me.

 I froze as I heard her speak.
-I put her to bed mechanically, my mind racing through what I must do next- Should I complain to the school?
+I wanted to know more, especially how long it had been going on for.
+But held back seeing how distraught she was.
+I calmed her down, put her to bed.
+My mind raced through what I must do next- complain to the school?
 Complain to the police?
-Go the press?
-Get my husband to come back?
+Go to the press?
 Withdraw her from school?
-As these questions raged … at the background lay other thoughts …
+Move to another city?
+As these questions raged … other thought emerged, thoughts that I had buried in the farthest corner of my mind ...

 ‘So he walked for a short time by the side of Little Red Riding Hood, and then he said: 'See, Little Red Riding Hood, how pretty the flowers are about here - why do you not look round?
 I believe, too, that you do not hear how sweetly the little birds are singing; you walk gravely along as if you were going to school, while everything else out here in the wood is merry.'

-Thoughts - which I had locked away in labyrinthine vaults.
-I lay wide-awake beside Asha and thought of that Diwali time long ago.
-I must have been four or five years of age then.
-My parents and I had gone on a visit to my uncle's home in a remote village in Andhra Pradesh.
+I must have been four or five years then.
+We had gone to my uncle's home in a remote village in Andhra Pradesh.
 It was a tiny, sleepy hamlet with just one main road that formed a part of the state highway with the village extending broadly on either side of it.
-My uncle was a government official of some sort - he was an 'Executive Officer' - I had heard my mother mention it several times over, to friends.
+My uncle was a government official of some sort - had transfers every few years.
+We were all very happy with these transfers as it meant visiting and exploring new places.

 And then, there was grandpa.
-That’s how I addressed the old man, who was a neighbour.
-He had a kind face and was extremely affectionate from the minute he saw me.
-He was a regular visitor at my uncle’s home.
-My grand mother, a very kind hearted woman had taken him under her wing ever since his wife’s death.
-He sat me on his lap and put his arms around me at our very first meeting.
-I tried to free myself but he playfully tightened his grip and everyone present laughed.
+That’s how I addressed the old man.
+He was a neighbour.
+He had a kind face, was extremely affectionate from the minute he set eyes on me.
+My grand mother, a very kind heated woman had taken him under her wing ever since his wife’s death.
+He sat me on his lap, wound his arms around me at our very first meeting.
+I tried to wriggle free but he playfully tightened his grip.

 The next couple of days were magical.
 I remember him seating me on the swing and swaying me gently.
-Then he said in calm excitement,
+Seating me on his bicycle and taking me for spins around the house.

-We exited through the banana groove and we made our way through narrow embankments that skirted the fields growing paddy and corn.
-I stopped to gawk at the bullocks that ploughed the fields, but he dragged me to the mango orchard that lay beyond.
+We exited through the banana groove and made our way through narrow embankments that skirted the fields growing paddy and corn.
+I stopped to gawk at the bullocks that ploughed the fields, but he dragged me to a mango orchard that lay beyond.

 ‘So she ran from the path into the wood to look for flowers.
 And whenever she had picked one, she fancied that she saw a still prettier one farther on, and ran after it, and so got deeper and deeper into the wood.’

-Right in the middle of the orchard was a huge pond and there were ducks there swimming in the water.
-With a surprising agility he jumped in, intent on startling them and they quacked and moved away indignantly.
-I waded into the water in eager pursuit of the ducklings, which always moved under the protective wings of their mothers.
-But I found myself sinking in the soft mud and quickly darted back to the shore.
-He laughed at my antics.
+Right in the middle of the orchard was a huge pond.
+There were ducks swimming in the water.
+With a surprising agility he jumped in, intent on startling them.
+They quacked and moved away indignantly.
+I waded into the water in eager pursuit of the tiny ducklings, which moved under the protective wings of their mothers.
+I screamed in fear as I found my feet sinking in the soft mud and tried desperately to return to the bank.
+He rushed in, lifted me up and walked, holding me tightly in his arms.

-‘Oh, your dress is ruined!’ he exclaimed in alarm and made an elaborate effort to squeeze the water from my gown.
-I felt uncomfortable suddenly.
-I wanted to get back to my mother.
-He seemed to agree and we began walking back.
+‘Oh, your dress is ruined!’ he exclaimed and made an elaborate move to squeeze the water from my dress.
+It felt strange and uncomfortable.

 We came upon a patch in which grew large tamarind trees.
-I remember being pushed to the ground and hands that groped urgently.
-I must have screamed and struggled as my dress tore and a few farm hands came upon us.
+I remember being pushed to the ground and his hands groping me urgently.
+I must have screamed and struggled - A few passerby came to my rescue.
 I am not sure if they saw anything.
 ‘Grandpa’ left the scene quietly and I watched him leave through my tears.
-The farm hands escorted me home, but they said nothing, to my mother.
+The villagers escorted me home, but said nothing to my mother.
 He came warily the next day, but I kept my distance never leaving my mother’s side like the ducklings.

-He gave an uncomfortable laugh –‘ She didn’t like the ducks very much!’
+He gave an uncomfortable laugh –‘ She didn’t like the ducks very much, she ran off with the villagers before I could stop her!’

-I grew quiet over the next few days.
-I told my parents that I was bored and we cut short our holiday and returned home.
-Though I hated it, I made no attempts to tell my mother.
-Memories of that event never left me, returning with a relentless regularity.
-Nightmares of lying there in the patch and looking up at the sky through the trees haunted my dreams for a very long time.
-I also felt guilty for not exposing him.
-Had I done so, I could have perhaps saved his other victims…
+I was confused and grew quiet over the next few days.
+I only told my mother that I wanted to go back home.
+I didn't work up the courage to tell her what had really happened.
+The horror of that fateful morning never left me, haunting me with a relentless regularity.
+Nightmares of lying there in the patch and looking up at the sky through the trees, shook me awake for many nights.
+In my teen years I was plagued by the guilt of not exposing him.

 Saturday, 22 August 2015